ysmei97/ysmei97.github.io/_pages/projects.md

 ## The multi-agent RL can be even trained faster

-## Remixing monotonic projection with an explanation
+## Remixing monotonic projection with theoretical explanation

 ## With protocol dialects, a windtalker